iktakahiro/dddpy/README.md

         self.session.rollback()
 ```

-`session` property is a session of SQLAlchemy,
+The `session` property is a SQLAlchemy session.

-## How to work
+## How to Work

-1. Clone and open this repository using VSCode
+1. Clone and open this repository using VSCode.
-2. Run Remote-Container
+2. Run Remote-Container.
-3. Run `make dev` on the Docker container terminal
+3. Run `make dev` in the Docker container terminal.
-4. Access the API document http://127.0.0.1:8000/docs
+4. Access the API documentation at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).

 ![OpenAPI Doc](./screenshots/openapi_doc.png)

-### Sample requests for the RESTFul API
+### Sample Requests for the RESTful API

 * Create a new book: